Paramylodon: Discoveries in North and South America

-Paramylodon and the Mylodon-Glossotherium problem
+Paramylodon and the Mylodon–Glossotherium problem

 Within the genus Paramylodon, only one species, P. harlani, is recognized.
-Another species, P. nebrascensis, was described in 1903 by Barnum Brown on the basis of a partial skeleton from Hay Spring in Nebraska, but was already united with the type species in the 1920s.
+Another species, P. nebrascensis, was described in 1903 by Barnum Brown on the basis of a partial skeleton from Hay Spring in Nebraska, but was already synonymised with the type species in the 1920s.
 Only ten years later, Glover Morrill Allen created the species Mylodon garmani with the help of another partial skeleton from the Niobrara River in Nebraska, but this is also considered a synonym of Paramylodon harlani.
 The same applies to several species named by Edward Drinker Cope as early as the 1870s and 1890s, such as Mylodon sodalis and Mylodon sulcidens.
-The original subdivision into two subspecies, P. h. harlani for a robust and P. h. tenuiceps for a graceful form, as suggested by Chester Stock in 1917, is no longer advocated today.
+The original subdivision into two subspecies, P. h. harlani for a robust and P. h. tenuiceps for a gracile form, as suggested by Chester Stock in 1917, is no longer advocated today.
 However, the species "Glossotherium" chapadmalense is problematic.
 The species was originally identified in 1925 by Lucas Kraglievich from a 39 cm long, nearly undamaged skull with mandible from Middle Pliocene strata east of Miramar in the Argentina Buenos Aires province.
 It shows similarities to Glossotherium robustum, but also possesses individual divergences that may justify its own generic status; for example, the name "Eumylodon" (which Kraglievich already used for Eumylodon chapadmalense in 1925) has been suggested.
 The form could thus be the common ancestor of Glossotherium and Paramylodon.
 However, whether this also applies to the North American finds from the Pliocene of Florida and Mexico, first listed under the same species name by Jesse S. Robertson in 1976, or these are closer to Paramylodon is currently unclear due to lack of comparative studies.
 Partially, the early mylodont remains are also listed as P. garbanii, a species name given in 1986 to some Pliocene mandible and limb remains from Arroyo EI Tanque in the Mexican State of Guanajuato had been coined (under the scientific name Glossotherium garbanii).
 The species is not fully recognized, however, and other authors consider it a synonym of Glossotheridium/Glossotherium chapadmalense.

-In 1903, Barnum Brown (1873-1963) introduced the generic name Paramylodon.
+In 1903, Barnum Brown (1873–1963) introduced the generic name Paramylodon.
 He used for this purpose a partial skeleton from Hay Spring in Nebraska that had been discovered in 1897 during an expedition of the American Museum of Natural History.
 To the genus he assigned Paramylodon nebrascensis as a species.
 As defining differences from the North American Mylodon harlani, which Brown considered the type species of Mylodon, he gave the missing anterior caniniform teeth in the upper jaw.
 Thus, at that time, two distinct representatives of Mylodonts were recognized in the Pleistocene of North America.